What is turmeric?

 Got heartburn?
 You might think your best bets for relief are milk or yogurt, but some studies suggest the spice turmeric might be able to ease your pain, too.

-Even if curry dishes aren't your norm, you may be eating turmeric daily.
-It goes great in soups and stews, like this delicious, spicy lentil and garbanzo soup.
-In America, it's used as a coloring agent in mustard, cheese, and several other products.
+Even if curry dishes aren’t your norm, you may be eating turmeric daily.
+In the United States, it’s used as a coloring agent in mustard, cheese, and several other products.
+It’s also a great addition to soups and stews, like this delicious, spicy curried red lentil and squash stew.

 Turmeric also has been used for centuries in traditional Indian and Chinese medicine.
 Usually mixed into ointments, it’s a go-to for stomach and bowel problems, arthritis, and fatigue.
 The compound in turmeric thought to help with these conditions is curcumin.
 Curcumin powders can be made by chemically extracting curcumin from turmeric.